GuildCrafts/web-development-js/_goals/399-Benchmark-Web_Elements_and_Style.md

 ## Description

-Build your own [style guide][wiki-style-guide] with good [accessibility][wiki-web-accessibility] features based on the guidlines established by the [A11Y Style Guide](http://a11y-style-guide.com/).
+Build a CSS framework and showcase it as a [style guide][wiki-style-guide] with good [accessibility][wiki-web-accessibility] features based on the guidlines established by the [A11Y Style Guide](http://a11y-style-guide.com/).

-To complete this project, you'll be writing HTML and CSS to create a style guide similar to the example A11Y style guide: http://a11y-style-guide.com/style-guide/.
+To complete this project, you'll be writing HTML and CSS for your own CSS framework (like [Bootstrap][], but a lot smaller) and showcase it in style guide similar to the example A11Y style guide: http://a11y-style-guide.com/style-guide/.

-You can either choose to mimic the default styles provided by A11Y or modify it to suit your own design ideas.

 <img src="https://cloud.githubusercontent.com/assets/709100/25558362/f040e72a-2cd9-11e7-98fc-393b2776ae45.png" width="800" />